pfzhan/kylin/website/docs/deployment/on-premises/deploy_mode/cluster_deployment.md

 Since Kylin 5.0, Kylin works "Multi-Active" mode, which meanings every healthy `all` and `job` node can execute building tasks.
 When one job engine is stopped, the other job engines will take over the running task on it.
 That will ensure the high availability of Kylin services.

-It should be noted that, due to the existence of project locks, when jobs are allocated to nodes, the project is the smallest unit of allocation, that is, all jobs in a project can only be executed on one job engine.
-Different projects and jobs can be executed on different job engines.

 If you want to enable this function, add `kylin.server.mode=all` or `kylin.server.mode=job` into `$KYLIN_HOME/conf/kylin.properties` for more than one node.

 The related config items are shown below: